 Accessibility is an integral part of our process for procurement of goods, services, or when we are designing or improving our facilities.
 We incorporate universal design principles in all requests for proposals, including design, contracts, purchases, emergency planning and operations.
-We consult with external universal design experts and engage with our community partners on new designs, services or purchases of equipment and tools.
+We consult with external universal design experts and engage with our community partners on new designs, services or purchases.